petermsiegel/f-string-apl/∆F/README.md

 an object `£.name` is referenced, but not yet defined in `£`, an attempt is made to copy it to `£` from workspace `dfns` and/or from  files **name.aplf** (for functions), **name.aplo** (for operators), *etc.* in files in the (user-settable) search path, *unless* it is being assigned (via `←`).
 It will be available for the duration of the session.

-1. In the case of a simple assignment (`£.name←...`), the object assigned must be new or of a compatible *APL* class with its existing value, else a domain error will be signaled.
+1. In the case of a simple assignment (`£.name←val`), the object assigned must be new or of a compatible *APL* class with its existing value, else a domain error will be signaled.

-1. Modified assignments of the form `£.name+←...` are allowed and treated as in the first case.
+1. Modified assignments of the form `£.name+←val` are allowed and treated as in the first case.

 ### Session Library Shortcut: Filetypes of Source Files